-Figure 8-1 illustrates the seasonal presence of marine-associated bird species as described in the preceding sections.
-In the summer months, the greatest abundance of seabird species breeding in Newfoundland is concentrated around nesting colonies (Fifield et al. 2009).
+Figure 8-1 illustrates the seasonal presence of marine-associated bird species, as describedIn the summer months, the greatest abundance of seabird species breeding in Newfoundland is concentrated around nesting colonies (Fifield et al. 2009).
 However, seabirds are relatively long-lived, and for many species, individuals do not breed until four or five years of age.
 Large numbers of these non-breeding birds may be found far offshore during the breeding season.
 Some Southern Hemisphere-breeding species spend their winter in the northwest Atlantic, including most of the world's great shearwaters (Brown 1986).